Luis-Macias/TDOR-Visualizations/README.md

 # TDOR-Visualizations
-This is my first porject to look into and glean what insights we can from the TDR project
+This is my first project to look into and glean what insights we can from the TDR project